kshedden/case_studies/methods/survival.md

 Alternatively, there may be an event that must occur before the event of interest, and the time of this event may make a more sensible time origin.
-For example, if $T$ corresponds to graduating from university, we may choose the date of matriculation as the time origin, so that e.g. $T=4$ means that the person graduated four years after beginning their studies.
+For example, if $T$ corresponds to graduating from university, we may choose the date of university matriculation as the time origin, so that e.g. $T=4$ means that the person graduated four years after beginning their studies.

 ## Event time distributions